The Mestiza Muse

 Enhancing Hydration and Barrier Function: The Positive Impacts on Hair and Scalp

 Enhancing hydration and reinforcing the skin’s barrier function significantly benefit both hair and scalp.
-This tag team effort wards off dryness, irritation, and scalp issues while promoting healthy hair growth and overall vitality.
+This tag team effort wards off dryness, brittle hair, irritation, and scalp issues while promoting healthy hair growth and overall vitality.

 Enhancing Hydration and Barrier Function